s6a interface in LTE

-The Diameter base protocol provides basic transport for diameter messages.
+The Diameter base protocol provides essential transport for diameter messages.
 There are many applications defined by 3GPP for telecom communications.
 Applications are also called diameter interfaces.
 The s6a and S6d are two examples of diameter interfaces.
-The s6a interface is between MME and HSS in the LTE network and the s6d is between SGSN and HSS.
-Both provide messages and procedures for the phone to attach for data.
+The s6a interface is between MME and HSS in the LTE network, and the s6d is between SGSN and HSS.
+Both provide messages and procedures for the phone to attach for 4G services.

-The s6d interface is also specified in the same specification as for the s6a specification.
-In 4G the SGSN also uses the diameter protocol while in 3G it uses the GSM MAP protocol over SS7 or Sigtran.
+The s6d interface is also specified in the same specification as the s6a specification.
+In 4G, the SGSN also uses the diameter protocol, while in 3G, it uses the GSM MAP protocol over SS7 or Sigtran.

 Messages Over S6a/S6d interface:

-When a phone attaches to the visiting network.
-Network procedures start between roaming and home network over diameter protocol.
-The following are the messages/procedures.
+Network procedures start between roaming and home network over diameter protocol when a phone attaches to the visiting network.
+The followings are the messages/procedures.

-AIR/AIA: Authentication information retrieval, is the first message that MME initiates towards the HSS, for a UE (User equipment, phone device in 4G) to attach to the visiting network for high-speed data services.
-The procedure is the authentication for a 4G SIM card.
+AIR/AIA: Authentication information retrieval is the first message MME initiates towards the HSS for a UE (User equipment, phone device in 4G) to attach to the visiting network for high-speed data services.
+The procedure is the Authentication for a 4G SIM card.
 AIR message has IMSI and other information.
-On successful authentication, HSS returns the answer message (AIA), with authentication vectors in case of success else HSS sends a diameter error in response.
+HSS returns the answer message (AIA) on successful Authentication, with authentication vectors in case of success.
+Else, HSS sends a diameter error in response.

 In case of a successful response, UE verifies the authentication information in response.
-If Authentication is successful on UE too.
+Suppose Authentication is successful on UE too.
 MME initiates the location update request (ULR) towards the HSS, else.
-UE keeps trying authentication after some intervals.
+UE keeps trying Authentication after some intervals.

-ULR/ULA: As mentioned above, it is the next message after successful authentication.
+ULR/ULA: As mentioned above, it is the following message after successful Authentication.
 ULR sends the identity and roaming information to the home network.
 The primary identity is IMSI.
 Location information is visiting MCC, MNC, and cell id.
 Upon receiving ULR, HSS checks for the subscription.
-If IMSI (mobile subscriber) subscription is found and the subscriber is allowed to use data in the visiting network.
+If IMSI (mobile subscriber) subscription is found, the subscriber can use data in the visiting network.
 Then HSS sends ULA (update location answer) with subscription data, else an error is returned in ULA.
 Subscription data have a list of APNs.

 Following are the error codes for failures: